AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **[!UICONTROL Pan]**: Lets you select layers, move them around the canvas, resize them, or rotate them.

 * **[!UICONTROL Text]**: Creates a text layer.
-Drag on the canvas to create a text layer, and then enter the text in the layer.
+To create a text layer, drag on the canvas and then enter the text in the layer.
 See [Creating a text layer](#creating-a-text-layer).

 * **[!UICONTROL Preview]**: Opens the Preview screen and shows the template in a Zoom Viewer.
 You see what the template looks like to users on your Web site or application.

 * **[!UICONTROL Parameter Summary]** Opens the Parameter Summary screen.
 You can see the name of each layer in a template, and on each layer, the names of parameters that have been activated.

 * **[!UICONTROL Text Editor v4.3 and Text Editor v4.2]**: Use the latest and most fully featured Text Editor.
 You can choose to use Text Editor v4.3, or the previous Text Editor, Text Editor v4.2.
-When creating templates, Text Editor v4.3 is selected by default.
-When editing older templates, Text Editor v4.2 is selected by default.
+When you create templates, the system selects Text Editor v4.3 by default.
+When you edit older templates, the system selects Text Editor v4.2 by default.
 Text Editor v4.3 does not currently support word wrap, so when editing older templates that use word wrap, use Text Editor v4.2 to keep the template's fidelity fully intact.
 If your older template does not use word wrap, you can choose Text Editor v4.3 to take advantage of the many new features it offers.
-For example, Increase Margins, Decrease Margins, Set Text In All Caps, and Copy Fit Text.
+Examples include Increase Margins, Decrease Margins, Set Text In All Caps, and Copy Fit Text.

    >[!NOTE]
    >